 - Procedures for deportation

 Language skills provide an obvious plus for immigration paralegals.
-Being able to communicate with clients is paramount and it’s always easier when this can be done in their native language.
+Client communications are paramount and it’s always easier when this can be done in their native language.

-Since client contact and communication are paramount, regardless of language abilities, paralegals hoping to go into immigration law should also have strong interpersonal skills and enjoy working with people face-to-face.
+Since client contact and communication are paramount, regardless of language abilities, paralegals hoping to go into immigration law should also enjoy face-to-face interaction and have good customer relations skills.